bitcoin-api/bitcoin-api/README.md

 should always respond with a 200 status code in the actual HTTPS response.**

-This implies that any non 200 status code responses should be considered unexpected internal server errors or the request itself was invalid
+This implies that any non-200 status code responses should be considered unexpected internal server errors or the request itself was invalid
 (e.g. accidentally using the wrong HTTP method).